27 Black Wedding Rings Perfect for October Brides

 Engagement rings were once somewhat formulaic.
 They featured a generally large diamond on a gold or silver band, and they ran the groom-to-be a whopping three months’ salary.
 These days, though, we’ve broken tradition—embracing all kinds of cuts, colors and costs.

-This shift has meant an increase in budget-friendly, minimalist jewelry; a rise in alternative, Art-Deco inspired pieces; and perhaps most notably, a widespread acceptance of black wedding rings.
+This shift has meant an increase in budget-friendly, minimalist jewelry; a rise in alternative, Art Deco–inspired pieces; and perhaps most notably, a widespread acceptance of black wedding rings.

 Though white diamonds are timeless, black diamonds convey a kind of edgy sophistication that no other stone can touch.
 Sapphires, rubies, emeralds and pearls have their own appeal, but black is, well, black.
-It goes with everything, it doesn’t automatically dress up or down a look and it immediately communicates a daring sartorial spirit.
+It goes with everything, it doesn’t automatically dress up or down a look, and it immediately communicates a daring sartorial spirit.

 Wearing a black wedding ring makes you the kind of person who wears a black wedding ring.
 You’re bold, disruptive—not afraid to part from convention when it suits you.
 You make your own traditions, and you’re practical enough to recognize that a black diamond will probably pair better with your impeccable wardrobe than a white one.